pepone42/nanovg-rs/README.md

 `glX` can be exactly one of `gl2`, `gl3`, `gles2` or `gles3`,
 to specify the version of OpenGL to use.
 Use `gl3` or `gl2` for computers and `gles3` or `gles2` for mobile devices.

+Add "freetype" to the features list to enable freetype instead of stb_truetype for font rendering

 **TODO: SIMPLE API GUIDE**

 # Screenshots